From No-Regret to Strategically Robust Learning in Repeated Auctions: Introduction

-Most strategically robust no-regret algorithms designed so far explicitly minimize various forms of swap regret~\citep{BMSW18,MMSS22,ACMMSS25}, which are stronger and more complex than standard regret.
-An exception is the recent work of~\citet{KSS24}, who showed that a natural no-regret learning algorithm––agile\footnote{Briefly, agile OGD projects an iterate onto the feasible decision space at each update, whereas lazy OGD maintains an unconstrained iterate and projects only at decision time~\citep[Section 5.4.1]{Hazan16}.} online gradient descent (OGD)––is strategically robust in repeated first-price auctions with reserve prices.
-However, this result hinges on a subtle choice of the algorithm's decision space:~\citet{KSS24} apply agile OGD over what we call the \emph{quantile strategy space}, which consists of \emph{quantile strategies} (i.e., quantile representations of monotone bidding strategies; see Figure~\ref{fig:illustration_quantile_strategy} for an illustration).
-Conceptually, their algorithm can be viewed as feeding the gradient of a bidder's utility with respect to the quantile strategy as the reward vector to agile OGD.
+Most strategically robust (and general non-manipulable) no-regret algorithms designed so far explicitly minimize various notions of swap regret~\citep{BMSW18,MMSS22,ACMMSS25}, which are stronger and more complex than standard regret.
+An exception is the recent work of~\citet{KSS24}, who showed that a natural no-regret learning algorithm––agile\footnote{Briefly, agile OGD projects an iterate onto the feasible decision space at each update, whereas lazy OGD maintains an unconstrained iterate and projects only at decision time~\citep[Section~5.4.1]{Hazan16}.} online gradient descent (OGD)––is strategically robust in repeated first-price auctions with reserve prices.
+A key aspect of their result is the choice of decision space:~\citet{KSS24} apply agile OGD over what we call the \emph{quantile strategy space}, which consists of quantile representations of monotone bidding strategies (see Figure~\ref{fig:illustration_quantile_strategy}).
+Conceptually, their algorithm can be viewed as feeding the gradient of a bidder’s utility with respect to the quantile strategy as the reward vector to agile OGD.

-This raises a natural question that inspired our work: \begin{quote} Does strategic robustness come from agile OGD itself, or the quantile strategy space it operates over? \end{quote} Intuitively, agile OGD seems to be the source of strategic robustness: in the known examples of strategic manipulation~\citep{BMSW18,CWWZ23}, the auctioneer exploits the lack of agility of algorithms such as MWU, whereas agile OGD naturally prevents such exploitation.
+This observation raises a natural structural question that motivates our work: \begin{quote} What role does the quantile strategy space itself play in enabling strategic robustness, independent of the specific learning dynamics used? \end{quote}